 As of Febru Y-0-Y %

-2023 2023 2022 2021 2023 2022
+2024 2024 2023 2022 (2) 2024 2023

 (U.S.\$

 thousands (1) (in R thousands)

-SaaS Annualized Recurring Revenue (a non-IFRS
+SaaS Annualized Recurring Revenue (a non-

-measure) 176,377 3,235,202 2,727,588 2,377,108 19% 15%
+IFRS measure) 196,441 3,769,381 3,235,202 2,727,588 17% 19%

-(1) For convenience purposes only, amounts in South African rand as at February 28, 2023 have been translated to U.S. dollars using an exchange rate of ZAR 18.3425 to U.S.\$1.00, the exchange rate for U.S. dollars at February 28, 2023 as set forth in the H.10 statistical release of the Board of Governors of the Federal Reserve System.
+- (1) For convenience purposes only, amounts in South African rand as at February 29, 2024 have been translated to U.S. dollars using an exchange rate of ZAR 19.1884 to U.S.\$1.00, the exchange rate for U.S. dollars at February 29, 2024 as set forth in the H.10 statistical release of the Board of Governors of the Federal Reserve System.
 These translations should not be considered representations that any such amounts have been, could have been or could be converted at that or any other exchange rate.
-See "Exchange Rates" for further information about recent fluctuations in exchange rates.
+See "Exchange Rates" for further information about recent fluctuations in exchange rates. - (2) We have elected to omit discussion of the earliest of the three years covered by our consolidated financial statements presented in this Annual Report because that disclosure for the financial year ended February 28, 2022 was included in our Annual Report on Form 20-F (File No. 001-40300), filed with the SEC on June 13, 2023, under the section titled "Item 5.
+Operating and Financial Review and Prospects."

-As at February 28, 2023 and February 28, 2022, SaaS ARR was ZAR 3,235.2 million and ZAR 2,727.6 million, respectively, which represents a 19% increase from period to period, as a result of strong subscriber growth and a 3% increase in ARPU due to adverse currency fluctuations.
+As at February 29, 2024 and February 28, 2023, SaaS ARR was ZAR 3,769 million and ZAR 3,235.2 million, respectively, which represents a 17% increase from period to period, as a result of strong subscriber growth and a 3% increase in ARPU due to adverse currency fluctuations.
 We believe that the SaaS ARR growth has been trending well as we aim to continue to grow our subscriber base and ARR.

-As at February 28, 2022 and February 28, 2021, SaaS ARR was ZAR 2,727.6 million and ZAR 2,377.1 million, respectively, which represents a 15% increase from period to period, as a result of strong subscriber growth offset by a 2% decrease in ARPU due to adverse currency fluctuations.
+As at February 28, 2023 and February 28, 2022, SaaS ARR was ZAR 3,235.2 million and ZAR 2,727.6 million, respectively, which represents a 19% increase from period to period, as a result of strong subscriber growth offset by a 3% increase in ARPU due to adverse currency fluctuations.

-Average Revenue Per Subscriber ("ARPU")
+Average Revenue Per Subscriber ("ARPU") (a non-IFRS measure)

 ARPU measures the monetization of Karooooo's platform and is an indicator of pricing efficiency, competitiveness and market positioning.
 On an annual basis, ARPU is calculated as the average of the four quarterly ARPUs in that year.
 Cartrack's ARPU has been fairly consistent since inception more than 15 years ago.
-Management believes that ARPU of approximately ZAR 150 provides attractive margins and sustainable growth in most countries.
+Management believes that ARPU of approximately ZAR 160 provides attractive margins and sustainable growth in most countries.